IT

 Like this template?
 Customize this resume and make it your own with the help of our Al-powered suggestions, accent colors, and modern fonts.

-Have you found your dream IT job listing, and are you now ready to build a CV and write a covering letter that will make it difficult for recruiters to say no?
+Have you found your dream IT job advert, and are you now ready to build a CV and write a cover letter that will make it difficult for recruiters to say no?

 You should already know that the IT industry thrives on fierce competition.
 That’s why your application has to be the best in the pile.